+- Bedfordshire Clinical Commissioning Group

 - Bedfordshire Fire & Rescue Service

 - Bedfordshire Police

 - Bedfordshire Probation Trust

-- Central Bedfordshire Council
+- Central Bedfordshire Council.

-- NHS Bedfordshire

 - 27. The responsible authorities have a statutory duty to ensure that they work together as a CSP, and using information gathered from the statutory partnership strategic assessment identify the emerging community safety priorities for the partnership area.
 Having identified these priorities the partnership is then required to develop a CSP Plan, which sets out the action to support its priorities over the following 12 month period (Appendix A).

 - 28. Each year the agreed priorities are refreshed through a partnership strategic assessment.
 A risk matrix is used at the start of the assessment process, to assess the emerging priorities, with regard to national & local strategies, community concern, volume, impact, harm and performance.

-- 29. The three emerging priorities identified for Central Bedfordshire for 2013-2014 are:
+- 29. The CSP relies on data, intelligence and information from a range of partners to understand key issues and risks for our communities.
+Not all issues can be fully understood until additional research has been completed to gain a better understanding of the problem.
+Once research has been completed the CSP can work together to mitigate identified risks and support the community in the most appropriate way.

+- 30. There are a number of emerging issues that could impact and influence the work of the CSP during 2014-2015, which we need to gain a better understanding of.
+These issues will be considered and worked on by the CSP and are identified within the CSP Plan.